lcynju/BeehiveZ-NJU/README.md

 We implement both of TLP(Token Log Profile)-based process model similarity measuring and #TAR complete log generating approaches in BeehiveZ.
 The zip package here contains all you need.

 If you want to use initial version of BeehiveZ, please refer to https://github.com/jintao05/BeehiveZ.

+If you already get the project of BeehiveZ, you could just download the 'cn.zip' to substitute that in 'src' folder.